deepstreamIO/deepstream.io-website/content/install/nodejs/index.md

 deepstream can also be installed as an [NPM package](https://www.npmjs.com/package/deepstream.io) and offers a Node.js API to interact with it programmatically.

-This can be useful to build custom authentication or permissioning logic or if you want to use the server [on top of a HTTP server like Express](/tutorials/integrations/other-http/).
+This can be useful to build custom authentication or permissioning logic.
 You can view the full Node.js API [here](/docs/server/node-api/).

 Install the server via npm